 Northlake has a special opportunity to share Bibles with refugees in our community who request a copy.
 Many of our neighbors are not Christian, but they are interested in learning more about Jesus, and these texts provide an opportunity for them to read the story of Jesus in their own language.

 This facility in Decatur provides affordable housing in a loving environment for senior citizens.
 Members of Northlake host and serve special meals at holiday times, visit residents, stock a food pantry and participate in worship services and holiday celebrations for these senior members of our community.

 Ministering Outside of Our City

 Northlake has a long history of caring for others outside of Atlanta.
 From the 1960s, this congregation has supported medical mission work in Central America and Africa.
 God’s Kingdom is global, and we seek to share God’s love while working to meet medical and physical needs.

 Since 1986, Mission Predisan has provided health care, community development and spiritual leadership in Catacamas, Honduras.
 Northlake has sponsored several missionaries, and members of the congregation regularly visit and are blessed by the mutuality of partnership with Predisan.
 For more information, visit predisan.org.

 Northlake has committed to praying for and encouraging several missionary families stationed all over the world.
 This ministry regularly sends cards and care packages to communicate how much we care for them and value the work they are pursuing.
 Contact the church office for more information.

-Teens In Mission Experiences are a great way for teens to serve others.
-Trips are being planned for Summer 2013.
-Read how the Northlake Youth Group is planning to make a difference in lives this summer.
+Teens In Mission Experiences or TIME is a great way for teens to serve others.
+Trips and service projects are enjoyed during summer months.
+Read how the Northlake Youth Group is making a difference.